KrisChan33/K-Internship-Progress-Report-Sys/README.md

 # K-Internship-Progress-Report-Sys

-This is the K-Internship-Progress-Report-Sys, a User Information Management System built with Laravel and Filament.
+This is the K-Internship-Progress-Report-Sys, a User Information Management System built with Laravel.

 ## Features